ibfisiru/Simulated-AWS-Hospital-Migration/README.md

 4) Compliance & Optimization
 5) Cutover & Training

-## The Following aiagram is what I designed first, and worked backwards from to build out the infrastructure.
+## The following diagram was designed first and used as the blueprint for building the infrastructure:
 ![FPHN Architecture](https://github.com/user-attachments/assets/28ed0aba-21d7-44fe-bc02-a66694870c3f)